The Who, What, Where, When and Sometimes, Why.

 How does tamoxifen work?

-Hormone receptor-positive breast cancers need estrogen and/or progesterone (female hormones) to grow.
+Hormone receptor-positive breast cancers need estrogen (a female hormone) to grow.

 Tamoxifen and treatment for early and locally advanced breast cancers